 Operational Performance

 The strong growth in demand for aviation services has provided favorable conditions for the industry’s growth.
+Good operational performance promotes markets stability and creates more job opportunities.
 However, our business environment remains challenging, as inflation continues to dampen economic growth, transport capacity recovery in the industry increases competition, and manufacturer supply chain shortages delay deliveries of new aircraft and affect the company's revenue.
+These factors could lead to market volatility or a downturn.

 EVA Air actively develops potential passenger/cargo destinations to increase our global network density, while optimizing our in-flight products and refining cabin management to enhance operational efficiency.
 Additionally, we stay abreast of financial and tax-related laws, and seek to maximize the benefits of our employees, shareholders, and creditors.